 What key characteristics tell you a prospective employee will be a great fit for your company?

 For more than 150-years, Mayo Clinic’s employees have fulfilled the organization’s primary value - the needs of our patient come first.
 That’s why we aggressively pursue candidates who embrace patient needs, as well as live our core values: respect, integrity, compassion, healing, teamwork, innovation, excellence and stewardship.
+At the foundation of this work is our Employment Value Proposition; “A Life Changing Career is not a job”.
+We hope to hire individuals who are looking to be empowered while bringing their “whole person” to their career.
 After screening for alignment with values, Mayo recruiters deploy behavioral-based interview techniques, selection panels, and peer discussions to identify candidate who have a great fit with our culture.

 What can prospective employees do to get your attention?